Scott Coolbaugh: Coaching career

 On October 19, 2012, Coolbaugh was replaced as hitting coach by Dave Magadan.
 He was offered another job within the organization.
 Coolbaugh served as hitting coach for the Baltimore Orioles from 2015 through 2018.
 He then served as hitting coach for the Oklahoma City Dodgers in 2019.
 Coolbaugh was hired by the Chicago White Sox as their assistant hitting coach prior to the 2020 season.

 On November 7, 2020, Coolbaugh was named hitting coach for the Detroit Tigers, a position he served in until being dismissed following the 2022 season.

 On January 17, 2023, the San Diego Padres hired Coolbaugh as their assistant hitting coach.
 After two seasons, he left in late 2024.
+On January 21, 2026, Coolbaugh was announced as hitting coordinator within San Diego's player development department.

 Personal

 Coolbaugh is the brother of the late major league player and minor league coach Mike Coolbaugh, who was killed when he was struck on the left side of his neck below the ear by a line drive while serving as the first base coach for the Tulsa Drillers.